/*replace exisiting header phone area with number between a tags*/

 If you were injured in a sidewalk trip and fall accident, you should contact a personal injury attorney immediately.
 There are strict statutes of limitation that begin running from the day of the accident and much shorter ones if a claim should be brought against the city.
 An experienced attorney can advise you of your legal rights and recourse and help you obtain the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of trip and fall accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and sidewalk trip and fall cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and sidewalk trip and fall cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.